xmos/lib_i2c/README.rst

 The following application notes use this library:

-  * AN00156: How to use the I2C master library
+  * AN00156: How to use the |I2C| master library
-  * AN00157: How to use the I2C slave library
+  * AN00157: How to use the |I2C| slave library
   * AN00181: xCORE-200 explorer accelerometer demo

 ************
 Known Issues
 ************
-  * The reg_ops_nack test fails on the XS1 architecture because it is unable to meet timing.
+  * The library has functions that wait on SCL high, through either an event or a polling loop.
-    This library is not recommended for use with the XS1 architecture.
+    If these are called on a system where the pull up isn't present then the application can hang forever.

 **************
 Required Tools